SiimSilman/BatMobile/README.md

 * **`Batmobile.ino`**: The primary entry point of the firmware.
 It handles pin assignments, system initialization (`setup`), and the core execution logic (`loop`).
 * **`Sensor.ino`**: Manages data acquisition from the ultrasonic sensors.
 Includes trigger/echo logic, signal processing via a low-pass filter, and safety-related distance checks.
 * **`Control.ino`**: Implements the control theory.
-It contains the PID-controller algorithms that process sensor feedback into actionable control signals for longitudinal movement.
+It contains the PID-controller algorithms that process sensor feedback into actionable control signals for movement.
 * **`Actuator.ino`**: The hardware abstraction layer.
 Defines functions to drive the two Maxon DC motors and the SG90 steering servo.

 ### /MatLab